 There are several ways to get involved in research in the Chemistry Department at SSU:

-1. Attend seminars Fridays at noon.
-Check out the schedule and room each semeser by clicking here.
+- Attend seminars Fridays at noon.
+Check out the Chemistry Seminar schedule and room each semester.

-2. Attend our joint group meeting Fridays at 3 pm, Check out the schedule and room each semester by clicking here.
+- Attend our joint group meeting Fridays at 3 pm, Check out the Group Meeting Schedule and room each semester.

-3. Join a research group.
-Check out faculty research by clicking here.
+- Join a research group.
+Check out faculty research projects.

-5. Participate in summer research either at SSU or through the NSF.
+- Participate in summer research either at SSU or through the National Science Foundation.